bedrocklinux/bedrocklinux-website/markdown/0.7/beta-test.md

 ## {id="install"} Installation instructions

+**This is intended for pre-release testing and is not suitable for production systems.
+There is a substantial amount of new code with limited testing.
+There are likely many still undiscovered bugs.
+Only install on test machines for the time being.**

 Poki is currently targeting `x86_64`.
 Additional architectures may be added later.

 Install a traditional `x86_64` Linux distribution such as Arch, Debian, Fedora,